 The Board, which includes the President, who received the most votes from the plenary assembly, and three Vice-Presidents, constitutes the Riigikogu delegation to the IPU.
 The delegation is formed taking into account the correlation of political forces in the Riigikogu and gender balance.

 The aim of the activities of the delegation is to develop interparliamentary relations, and to introduce in international forums the Estonian state and the positions of our state on topical issues.

 The Inter-Parliamentary Union was established in 1889.
-As at 2014, the IPU membership includes the parliaments of 164 countries and ten associate members.
+The IPU membership includes the parliaments of 179 countries and 14 associate members.
 Estonia was a member of the IPU between 1921-1940 and restored its membership after regaining independence in October 1991.

 The objectives of the activities of the IPU:

 - cooperation, exchange of experience and establishment of contacts between parliaments and members of parliament

 - joint activities in ensuring peace, security and international cooperation